-1.4.2 Thresholds
+1.4.2 Thresholds Revised 7/1/18

 - 1.4.2.1 The District issues consumptive use permits in two forms, individual permits and general permits by rule.
 Unless the consumptive use is expressly exempted in Rule 40C-2.051, F.A.C., or qualifies for a general permit by rule in Rule 40C-2.042, F.A.C., the Board hereby requires an individual consumptive use permit for any of the following: - (a) Average annual daily withdrawal equal to or exceeding one hundred thousand (100,000) gallons average per day on an annual basis. - (b) Withdrawal equipment or other facilities which have a capacity equal to or exceeding one million (1,000,000) gallons per day. - (c) Withdrawals from a combination of wells or other facilities, having a combined capacity equal to or exceeding one million (1,000,000) gallons per day. - (d) Withdrawals from a well in which the outside diameter of the largest permanent water bearing casing is six (6) inches or greater at ground surface.
 This paragraph shall not apply when the well owner or well contractor can demonstrate that the well was constructed with a smaller diameter water bearing casing below ground surface prior to August 14, 2014, and that smaller diameter casing is still in place. - (e) Withdrawals from surface water facilities which have an intake diameter or cumulative intake diameter of six (6) inches or greater.
-For purposes of this paragraph, the intake diameter of the surface water facility is the diameter at the end of the intake pipe.

-- 1.4.2.2 Any secondary use of water which exceeds 100,000 gallons per day (estimated on an average annual basis), and was not reviewed for consistency with the criterion in Section 3.10 and the applicable requirements contained in paragraphs 2.3(a), (b), (c), (e), (f)4. and (h) as part of the consumptive use permit application for the water supplier, must obtain a consumptive use permit.
-In determining whether the 100,000 gallons per day threshold is met, total withdrawals for all uses on contiguous properties that are owned, operated, or controlled by an individual, corporation, governmental agency, or other person shall be considered.
-Such secondary use need only satisfy the criterion in Section 3.10 and the applicable requirements contained in paragraphs 2.3(a), (b), (c), (e), (f)4. and (h).
-The requirement to obtain a permit under this paragraph will provide greater water savings and assurances that all uses of water are consistent with the public interest and are reasonable-beneficial.
-This will be achieved through the creation of a direct permitting relationship between the District and persons with secondary uses, alleviating the water supplier from the burden to satisfy all of the District's consumptive use permitting criteria for each of the secondary uses. - 1.4.2.3 Except for secondary uses, the requirement for obtaining a permit is associated with the initial consumptive use. - 1.4.2.4 Those thresholds in paragraphs 1.4.2.1(a) through (c) and Subsection 1.4.2.2 refer to the total capacity of the water withdrawal equipment, wells, or other facilities located on contiguous or physically proximate properties that either share the same irrigation infrastructure or are owned, operated or controlled as a common enterprise or system. - 1.4.2.5 A water user shall obtain one permit for all withdrawals that are intended to serve contiguous property.
+For purposes of this paragraph, the intake diameter of the surface water facility is the diameter at the end of the pump intake. - 1.4.2.2 The requirement for obtaining a permit is associated with the initial consumptive use. - 1.4.2.3 Those thresholds in paragraphs 1.4.2.1(a) through (c) refer to the total capacity of the water withdrawal equipment, wells, or other facilities located on contiguous or physically proximate properties that either share the same irrigation infrastructure or are owned, operated or controlled as a common enterprise or system.

+- 1.4.2.4 A water user shall obtain one permit for all withdrawals that are intended to serve contiguous property.
 Two or more properties represented to be separate properties shall be aggregated and treated as a single property for permitting purposes when the District determines that the properties are physically proximate and (a) either share the same irrigation infrastructure or (b) are operated as a common enterprise.
 However, when multiple use types, as defined in Rule 40C-2.501, F.A.C., are served by separate withdrawal facilities, the District is authorized to issue separate individual permits.
 For example, a farm on contiguous property which has four wells must apply for one permit; the application will include information about each of the wells, the intended use for the water from each well, or pump, and a general indication of when the water will be withdrawn.
-This requirement to aggregate two or more properties shall not apply when the separate properties have existing permits that require metering for all withdrawals or the water user requests a permit modification to the permits to require metering for all withdrawals.

-- 1.4.2.6 Water users who will conduct withdrawals from points which are not intended to serve one contiguous property may submit a single permit application for all withdrawal points collectively. - 1.4.2.7 If the permittee seeks to change the requirements and circumstances under which the existing permit was issued, the permittee must submit an application to modify the permit, except as provided in Subsection 1.4.3.3 below.
+This requirement to aggregate two or more properties shall not apply when the separate properties have existing permits that require metering for all withdrawals or the water user requests a permit modification to the permits to require metering for all withdrawals. - 1.4.2.5 Water users who will conduct withdrawals from points which are not intended to serve one contiguous property may submit a single permit application for all withdrawal points collectively. - 1.4.2.6 If the permittee seeks to change the requirements and circumstances under which the existing permit was issued, the permittee must submit an application to modify the permit, except as provided in Subsection 1.4.3.3 below.